TehAutumnCore/MSSA-Prep/MSSA-SWEFoundations/Section6_GetStarted_CSharp_Part6/notes.md

 You catch specific types of exceptions if they occur, allowing your program to respond gracefully instead of crashing.
 Handling exceptions is a critical developer responsibility to create robust and user-friendly applications.

-# Using a debugger is the most effective approach to finding and fixing bugs in your code, as it allows you to observe and control your program's execution step by step.
+# Using a debugger to observe and control your program's execution step by step.

 Effective Code Debugging with a Debugger
 Bugs are an inevitable part of software development.
 While it's tempting to find quick fixes, a systematic approach using a debugger is far more efficient and reliable for tackling complex issues.